Krelborn/KILabel/README.md

     * Design your user interface as you would normally.
 In Interface Builder set the custom class for any UILabel you want to replace to KILabel.
 The label should honor all IB settings.
 OR
     * Create KILabel objects in code.

-As Podspec is also provided so KILabel can be used by added the following line to your project's Podfile.
+A Podspec is also provided so KILabel can be used by added the following line to your project's Podfile.

 <pre>pod 'KILabel'</pre>